History of East Pakistan: 1966–71

 Yahya had announced plans for the December 7 national election, and urged voters to elect candidates who were committed to the integrity and unity of Pakistan.
 The elections were the first in the history of Pakistan in which voters were able to elect members of the National Assembly directly.
 In a convincing demonstration of Bengali dissatisfaction with the West Pakistani regime, the Awami League won all but two of the 169 seats allotted East Pakistan in the National Assembly.
 Bhutto's Pakistan Peoples Party came in a poor second nationally, winning 81 out of the 138 West Pakistani seats in the National Assembly.
 The Awami League's electoral victory promised it control of the government, with Mujib as the country's prime minister, but the inaugural assembly never met.

 The number of West Pakistani troops entering East Pakistan had increased sharply in the preceding weeks, climbing from a pre-crisis level of 25,000 to about 60,000, bringing the army close to a state of readiness.
 As tensions rose, however, Yahya continued negotiations with Mujib, flying to Dhaka in mid-March.
 Talks between Yahya and Mujib were joined by Bhutto but soon collapsed, and on March 23, Bengalis following Mujib's lead defiantly celebrated "Resistance Day" in East Pakistan instead of the traditional all-Pakistan "Republic Day".
-Yahya decided to "solve" the problem of East Pakistan by repression.
+Yahya decided to "solve" the problem of East Pakistan by ordering extirmination of Bengalis.
 On the evening of March 25 he flew back to Islamabad.
 The military crackdown in East Pakistan began that same night.